GamebreakingStudios/FRESteamWorks/README.md

 # Usage #

 ### Using the ANE Requires: ###
-1. AIR Version 50.2.3
+1. AIR SDK
-2. SteamWorks SDK v1.54 (At this time, newer versions of the SDK are not supported due to added parameters in the authentication methods starting in v1.56)
+2. SteamWorks SDK v1.59 (At this time, newer versions of the SDK are not supported since "CSteamAPIContext has been removed")
 3. Windows 32-bit/x64, MacOS x64/ARM (M1/M2) or Linux x64

 Include the ANE in your project like